FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Abstract

 \section{Abstract}

-In coastal river systems, frequent floods, often occurring during major storms or king tides, pose a severe threat to lives and property.
-However, these floods can be mitigated or even prevented by strategically releasing water before extreme weather events with hydraulic structures such as dams, gates, pumps, and reservoirs.
-A standard approach used by local water management agencies is the ``rule-based'' method, which specifies predetermined pre-releases of water based on historical and time-tested human experience, but which tends to result in excess or inadequate water release.
-The model predictive control (MPC), a physics-based model for prediction, is an alternative approach, albeit involving computationally intensive calculations.
-In this paper, we propose a \underline{\textbf{F}}orecast \underline{\textbf{I}}nformed \underline{\textbf{D}}eep \underline{\textbf{L}}earning \underline{\textbf{Ar}}chitecture, \FIDLAr, to achieve rapid and optimal flood management with precise water pre-releases. \FIDLAr\ seamlessly integrates two neural network modules: one called the \texttt{Flood Manager}, which is responsible for generating water pre-release schedules, and another called the \texttt{Flood Evaluator}, which assesses these generated schedules.
-The Evaluator module is pre-trained separately, and its gradient-based feedback is used to train the Manager model, ensuring optimal water pre-releases.
-We have conducted experiments using \FIDLAr\ with data from a flood-prone coastal area in South Florida, particularly susceptible to frequent storms.
-Results show that \FIDLAr\ is several orders of magnitude faster than currently used physics-based approaches while outperforming baseline methods with improved water pre-release schedules.
-Our code is at \texttt{\url{https://github.com/JimengShi/FIDLAR/}}.
+In coastal river systems, floods, often during major storms or king tides, severely threaten lives and property.
+However, hydraulic structures such as dams, gates, pumps, and reservoirs exist in these river systems, and these floods can be mitigated or even prevented by strategically releasing water before extreme weather events.
+A standard approach used by local water management agencies is the ``rule-based'' method, which specifies predetermined water prereleases based on historical human experience, but which tends to result in excessive or inadequate water release.
+Iterative optimization methods that rely on detailed physics-based models for prediction are an alternative approach.
+Whereas, such methods tend to be computationally intensive, requiring hours or even days to solve the problem optimally.
+In this paper, we propose a \underline{\textbf{F}}orecast \underline{\textbf{I}}nformed \underline{\textbf{D}}eep \underline{\textbf{L}}earning \underline{\textbf{Ar}}chitecture, \FIDLAr, to achieve rapid and near-optimal flood management with precise water prereleases. \FIDLAr\ seamlessly integrates two neural network modules: one called the \texttt{Flood Manager}, which is responsible for generating water pre-release schedules, and another called the \texttt{Flood Evaluator}, which evaluates those generated schedules.
+The Evaluator module is pre-trained separately, and its gradient-based feedback is utilized to train the Manager model, ensuring near-optimal water pre-releases.
+We have conducted experiments with a flood-prone coastal area in South Florida.
+Results show that \FIDLAr\ is several orders of magnitude faster than currently used physics-based approaches while outperforming baseline methods with improved water pre-release schedules. \begin{links} \link{Code}{https://github.com/JimengShi/FIDLAR} \end{links}